richardfox528/rimu/README.md

     *   The Django backend service (`web`) will be accessible on `http://localhost:8000`.
     *   The Frontend service (`frontend`) will be accessible on `http://localhost:3000`.
+    *   Redis will be automatically started as a service in Docker.

 3.  **To stop the services:**
     ```powershell